nfqakademija/Fuksai/README.md

 ## Prepare database - run commands:

-1. To create database and insert fixtures and all needed data to database you need to execure bash script file that is in the root folder of symfony (example: var/www/html/project) and execute ./setup.sh.
+1. To create database and insert fixtures and all needed data to database you need to execute bash script file that is in the root folder of symfony (example: var/www/html/project) and execute ./setup.sh.

 ## Run project